 Let’s go on a tour of this anatomy by looking at overlapping radiographs:

 The 7 cervical vertebrae are quite flexible, for obvious reasons.
 Disk disease can occur anywhere in the cervical vertebrae.
 C-1 and C-2 are called the atlas and the axis.
 There can be an instability in this area in large dogs that will cause neurologic problems.
 The term breeders use for this is “wobblers”.
+This is a pinched nerve in dogs neck.

 C1 and C2 are the atlas and axis vertebrae